-Some of the Dove Lake path is wood boardwalk and some – as the image below shows – is stone.
-Some stretches have a wire mesh nailed on top to provide better traction for walkers of the eight-kilometer Dove Lake Circuit, clearly the most popular of the walks in the park.
+Some of the Dove Lake Circuit is a wood boardwalk with other sections – as the image below shows – in stone.
+Some stretches have a wire mesh nailed on top to provide better traction for walkers of the eight-kilometer Dove Lake trail, clearly the most popular of the walks in the park.

 - Little Horn – 1355 meters

 As I walked along the east side of the lake back to the starting point I looked back more than once to take a look at the series of iconic peaks that define the park.

 The photo below looks over the lake toward the boathouse on the west side; the stretch of the shore with gravel is where it is.
 I took this shot from Glacier Rock, a dramatic viewpoint that comes up near the end of the walk if, like me, you have done it counter-clockwise.

 That is Glacier Rock that some fellow hikers I have left behind are standing on.

 And here is Glacier Rock again for yet further away; it certainly provides a magnificent vantage point from which to enjoy the views.